hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 ### Scan Configuration

-Scanning indicates the time during which CHESTER captures wM-BUS packets.
+Scanning indicates the time during which CHESTER captures wM-Bus packets.
 The scan method is set by the `scan-mode` parameter.

 `app config scan-mode <mode>`